 Address: Rapenburg 73, 2311 GJ Leiden

 Ever wondered how the human body works?
 Want to brush up on some of your anatomy and human biology knowledge?
-Want to get your child interested more in biology, to given them a gentle nudge towards the natural sciences?
+Want to get your child interested more in biology, to give them a gentle nudge towards the natural sciences?
 Then The CORPUS Experience might just be the perfect place for you to go.
 You can take a “journey through the human body” in just 55 minutes, with a guided audio tour which is available in 8 languages.

 A visit here usually takes 2 and a half hours, but be sure to reserve a spot in one of the tours because they leave at specific times.
 You will go through the journey in groups of 16, and it is recommended to arrive 20 minutes before your chosen time.